sayanee/archives/_posts/2007-10-26-europe-through-the-backdoor-by-rick-steves.md

 travellers' first aid kit

->

-> band aids, antiseptic handi-wipes, antibiotic cream, moleskin, tweezers, thermometer in hard case, medication for colds + diarrhoea
+> band aids, antiseptic handi-wipes, antibiotic cream, moleskin, tweezers, thermometer in hard case, medication for colds + diarrhea

 outsmarting thieves...

--

-money belts are peace of mind - a small nylon zipped pouch strapped around waist under your pants/skirts... you wear it completely hidden from sight
+- money belts are peace of mind - a small nylon zipped pouch strapped around waist under your pants/skirts... you wear it completely hidden from sight

--

- operate with a day's spending money in your pocket - you odn't need to get at your money belt for every euro
+- operate with a day's spending money in your pocket - you don't need to get at your money belt for every euro

 money belt items...

->

 > passport, plane ticket, railpass, credit card, debit card, cash, plastic sheath to keep them dry, contact list, trip calendar + calendar